gitdode/librfm95/README.md

 ## About

-Static avr-libc library providing basic support for RFM69 radio modules.
+Static avr-libc library providing basic support for RFM95 radio modules.
+Other RFM9x radios should work as well, but were not tested yet.

 This is work in progress.
 Simple Tx-Rx with response works so far.